-It's known that William was farming in the townland of Cloonfeacle in the parish of Kiltoghert, near Carrick-on-Shannon, in 1833 because he's listed in the Tithe Applotment Books which were compiled for Co.
+It is known that William was farming in the townland of Cloonfeacle in the parish of Kiltoghert, near Carrick-on-Shannon, in 1833 because he is listed in the Tithe Applotment Books which were compiled for Co.
 Leitrim in that year.
 We know William's approximate year of birth from his death certificate which gives his age at death as 96.

-Bertridge is a very rare surname in Ireland, as are the names of Bertrige, Bertidge, Bertige, Bertredge, Betridge, Beterige, Betteridge, etc. which seem to be synonymous with Bertridge.
+Bertridge is a very rare surname in Ireland, as are the names of Bertrige, Bertidge, Bertige, Bertredge, Betridge, Beterige, Betteridge, Bartridge, etc. which seem to be synonymous with Bertridge.
 It appears the name has now died out in Co.
 Leitrim.
 Nor does it seem to be present in Co.
 Roscommon which borders the parish of Kiltoghert.
-In the Irish Linen Board's 1796 list of flax growers there's an entry for a John Beteredg (sic) who grew flax in Kiltoghert, so it's possible John was the father or a brother of our William above.
-In Griffiths Valuation, carried out for Co.
-Leitrim in 1856 and 1857, the only Bertridge listed for the entire county is William Bertridge (which would be either William above or his son William), although there's a Patrick Betridge (sic) listed for the townland of Fearnaght in Annaduff parish.
-There's only one other Bertridge listed in Griffiths for the whole of Ireland, and he occupied land in Co.
+In the Irish Linen Board's 1796 list of flax growers there is an entry for a John Beteredg (sic) who grew flax in Kiltoghert, so it is possible that John was the father or a brother of our William above.
+In Griffith's Valuation, carried out for Co.
+Leitrim in 1856 and 1857, the only Bertridge listed for the entire county is William Bertridge (which would be either William above or his son William), although there is a Patrick Betridge (sic) listed for the townland of Fearnaght in Annaduff parish.
+There is only one other Bertridge listed in Griffith's Valuation for the whole of Ireland, and he occupied land in Co.
 Dublin.
 There are no Bertridges at all - or anyone with a similar name - listed in the 1901 census for either Co.
 Leitrim or Co.
 Roscommon.
+It appears the name had died out in these counties by the end of the 19th century.

-A search on www.familysearch.org revealed a Bertridge family from Templemore, Co.
+A search on the LDS FamilySearch website (www.familysearch.org) has revealed a Bertridge family from Templemore, Co.
 Mayo in the 18th century, details of which are as follows:

 John Bertridge, born abt 1738